 While the young teenage Pedro provided for his divorced mother and siblings by day, he enjoyed playing the drums during evenings and organized baseball on weekends.
 By age 16, Guerrero stood out amongst his peers in a local youth league, primarily at third base, littering the neighborhood with warped baseballs smashed over apartment buildings.

 Word spread through the island’s baseball circles of an extraordinary young talent amongst the petromacorisanos in San Pedro.
 Latin scouting pioneer Reggie Otero, representing the Cleveland Indians, decided the teenager was worth a visit.
 Otero described his first impression of the Dominican prodigy: “He was five-feet-11, 157 pounds.
 I looked at the width of his shoulders, back and front, and knew that he would get heavier and stronger.
-He had lived off of rice and beans.” ii
+He had lived off rice and beans.”1

 In late 1972, Otero offered Guerrero a pro contract, which included a $2,500 bonus to be paid out on New Year’s Day of 1973.